 Some people want their kettle to be as unobtrusive as possible, and certainly not loud enough to drown out the radio or music.
 But if you like to flick on the kettle, then go off into a different room while it boils, you might like one that’s a bit louder, so you can hear when it clicks off.

 You might be surprised at how cheap – or expensive – a kettle can be.
-Our samples ranged from £22.99 to £149
+Our samples range from £22.99 to £149.

 Best kettles for hard water

 In areas of hard water, there's usually a faster build-up of limescale inside kettles, particularly around the element.
-To avoid getting limescale in your tea, you want a kettle that has a robust and finely meshed filter inside the spout, which is also easy to remove.
+To avoid getting limescale in your tea, you want a kettle that has a robust and finely meshed filter inside the spout that's also easy to remove.

 How we tested kettles